-One of about 30 American species or Wild vines with complete botanical name Vitis riparia Michx.
-It was first introduced by the French botanist André Michaux (1746-1802) in 1802 and cataloged, which is immortalized in the botanical name for this reason.
-Together with the two species Vitis acerifolia and Vitis rupestris she forms the group Ripariae.
-Trivial synonyms include Bermuda Wine, Fragrant Vine, Frost Grape , Riverbank Grape, Shore Vine, Vid Americana and Videira Americana.
-Vitis riparia is the most widespread wild vines in North America of all Vitis species and is found mainly in the south Canada, as well as in the vast majority of US states except the southernmost.
+One of the approximately 30 American species or Wild vines with full botanical name Vitis riparia Michx.
+It was first created by the French botanist André Michaux (1746-1802) described and cataloged in 1802, which is why it is immortalized in the botanical name.
+Together with the two species Vitis acerifolia and Vitis rupestris it forms the group Ripariae.
+Trivial synonyms include Bermuda Wine, Duftrebe, Frost Grape , Riverbank Grape, Uferrebe, Vid Americana and Videira Americana.
+Vitis riparia is the most widespread type of wild grape in North America and comes mainly in the south Canada, as well as in the vast majority of US states except the southernmost.

-As a vigorous and tree-climbing liana, it thrives very well in cooler areas on moist alluvial soils on wooded river banks, on river islands, in canyons and is therefore also referred to as the Uferrebe or Flussrebe .
-The merits of the species are a relatively short one growth cycle, height Frost resistance (to incredible minus 50 °), very good resistance against the real and fake mildew, as well as (but not in full) against the phylloxera, A disadvantage is the low Kalkverträglichkeit.
-Crosses with the species Vitis berlandieri gave numerous, quite successful documents,
+It grows very well in cooler areas on moist alluvial soils on forested river banks, on river banks, in gorges and is therefore also known as bank vine or river vine , as a vigorous liana climbing high on trees.
+The virtues of the species are a relatively short one growth cycle, height Frost resistance (up to an incredible minus 50 °), very good resistance against the real and the wrong mildew, as well (but not in full) against the phylloxera, A disadvantage is the low lime tolerance.
+Crosses with the species Vitis berlandieri resulted in numerous, quite successful documents,

-Vitis riparia vines were found in the underbred Riparia Gloire de Montpellier (one of the very first reblausfesten records ever) and in the famous Kober 5 BB, which became one of the first documents worldwide.
-New varieties with Vitis riparia genes are the varieties Baco Blanc.
-Baco Noir. beta.
+Vitis riparia vines were used for the Riparia Gloire de Montpellier (one of the very first phylloxera-resistant records) and for the famous Kober 5 BB, which was one of the first documents to gain worldwide importance.
+The varieties are new varieties with Vitis riparia genes Baco Blanc.
+Baco noir. beta.
 Cascade.
 Castor. chelois.
 Clinton.
 Elvira.
 Frontenac.
 L'Acadie Blanc.
 Landot Noir.
-Léon Millot.
+Leon Millot.
 Missouri Riesling.
 Maréchal Foch.
 Noah.
 Othello.
 Saphira.
-Siegfriedrebe, See also below American vines and Vines systematics,
+Siegfriedrebe, See also under American vines and Vines systematics,